estasz/GNN-QGNN-FraudDetection/README.md

    <a href="mailto:erik.staszewski@gmail.com"><b>Email Me</b></a> | <a href="https://www.linkedin.com/in/estaszewski/"><b>My LinkedIn</b></a></b></a> | <a href="https://www.equal1.com/"><b>Equal1 Website</b></a></b></a>
 </div>

 This project is still WIP.
-Please note that the information will not always reflect the code present in GNN-QGNN.ipynb, as the code and results are being constantly updated.
+Please note that the information presented below may not always reflect the code present in GNN-QGNN.ipynb, as the code and results are being constantly updated.
 Feedback is welcome.

 ## Introduction